basecore/teams-background-manager/README.md

 - The preview thumbnail inside Microsoft Teams itself cannot reliably be changed.
 - The tool depends on internal Teams cache behavior, which Microsoft may change in future versions.
-- Some optimizations trade video quality for smaller file size.
+- Some video optimizations trade quality for a smaller file size.
-- Some enterprise endpoint security tools may still warn about unsigned EXEs.
-- Developer builds that auto-install dependencies may be less suitable for locked-down workstations.

----

-## Roadmap ideas

-- Drag & Drop support
-- GIF to MP4 conversion
-- Batch optimization for all backgrounds
-- Trim start/end of video
-- Better black-bar detection
-- Export optimized video to separate folder
-- Signed enterprise release workflow
-- Published checksum file for every release

 ---